 2) stimulates the Auricular Branch of the Vagus Nerve

-3) the stimulation goes to a nucleus (cluster of nerve cells) called the Nucleus tractus solitarius
+3) the stimulation goes to a nucleus (cluster of nerve cells) called the Nucleus Tractus Solitarius (NTS)

-4) the Nucleus tractus solitarius receives information from the body (heart, lungs, intestines, immune system) and
+4) the NTS receives information from the body (heart, lungs, intestines, immune system) and

-5) sends output to several structures including the Locus coeruleus and indirectly the Dorsal raphe nucleus.
+5) sends output to several structures including the Locus coeruleus and indirectly to the Dorsal raphe nucleus.

 6) Locus Ceruleus is the brain's primary source of norepinephrine (aka noradrenaline)

 7) Dorsal Raphe nucleus is the brain's primary source of serotonin

-8) so those two structures influence alertness/energy (noradrenaline) and confidence (serotonin)
+8) so those two structures influence alertness/energy (norepinephrine) and confidence (serotonin)

 • How Does tVNS Work?

-Fig. 6: The vagus nerve sends afferents to the nucleus tractus solitarius (NTS), which in turn projects to the locus coeruleus through disynaptic pathways...
-Vagus nerve stimulation (VNS) would facilitate the excitatory pathway on neurons in the locus coeruleus more than the inhibitory one.
-The locus coeruleus would then modify the firing rate of serotonin (5-HT) neurons through its monosynaptic input to the dorsal raphe nucleus.
-Therefore, VNS is believed to change the locus coeruleus, and then indirectly the 5-HT neurons in the dorsal raphe nucleus.
-It leads to a marked enhancement of norepinephrine (NE) and serotonin (5-HT) transmission. (from Manta 2009 Enhancement of the Function of rat serotonin and norepinephrine neurons by sustained vagus nerve stimulation)
+Fig. 6: The vagus nerve sends afferents to the nucleus tractus solitarius (NTS), which in turn projects to the locus coeruleus ....
+Vagus nerve stimulation (VNS) facilitates the excitatory pathway of neurons in the locus coeruleus more than the inhibitory one.
+The locus coeruleus then modifies the firing rate of serotonin (5-HT) neurons in the dorsal raphe nucleus.
+Therefore, VNS is believed to change the locus coeruleus activity, and then indirectly the serotoninergic neurons in the dorsal raphe nucleus.
+It leads to a change of norepinephrine (NE) and serotonin (5-HT) transmission. (after Manta 2009 Enhancement of the Function of rat serotonin and norepinephrine neurons by sustained vagus nerve stimulation)

 ••How Does tVNS Work?